fankiat/sopht-mpi/doc/clusters/README.md

 # Submitting jobs on cluster
-Once you have setup the solver on your desired cluster, you can submit jobs using the `submit_*.sh` batch submission scripts provided as reference.
+Once you have setup the solver on your desired cluster, you can submit jobs through the batch submission scripts `submit_*.sh`.
+Alternatively, you may use the `submit.py` provided here to generate these batch submission scripts, which may come in handy when scripting to generate large number of simulation cases for phase space exploration.